nivandres/usetranslation/README.md

     // other settings like replacement placeholders, states, etc...
 })

-const { useTranslation } = translation('es') // Use any other hook for fix the query language
+export const { useTranslation } = translation('es') // Use any other hook for fix the query language

-// Then you can export `useTtranslation`
+// Then you can import `useTtranslation`

 const { t } = useTranslation('test')

 console.log(t.ready) // "Enjoy your t object :)"
 ```
+---

 ## Use translation on NextJs 🔮